Skip to main content

 Quote State

-"Quote State" represents the progress toward completing the quote and getting the customer to review the proposal.
+"Quote State" represents the progress toward completing the quote.

 A new quote is always in the "Draft" state.
 When working on it, you can change it to "In Progress."
 Once the customer accepts or declines the proposal, Cloud will change the quote state to "Accepted" or "Declined."